imahbub/portfolio/eos.md

 ![](img/apploungeicons.webp)

-**Assets:** App Lounge is a big application with tons of components and custom made assets.
-Here is some of the icons I have designed for App Lounge.
+**Assets:** App Lounge is a big application with tons of components and custom-made assets.
+Here are some of the icons I have designed for App Lounge.

 ### Providing granular control over privacy via Privacy Dashboard